UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 $AzsCred = New-Object -TypeName System.Management.Automation.PSCredential -ArgumentList $AzsUsername, $AzsUserPassword

 # Log in to Azure Stack Hub using SPN account
-Connect-AzureRmAccount -EnvironmentName $AzureStackEnvironment -Credential $AzsCred -ServicePrincipal -TenantId $TenantDomain
+Connect-AzureRmAccount -EnvironmentName $AzureStackEnvironment -Credential $AzsCred -ServicePrincipal -TenantId $TenantID

 # Create a new resource group if it does not exist
 try {